SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 ### Add-on Product Version

 An add-on product version is defined by a name and a version string.
 The name of an add-on product is a string with a maximum of 30 characters and consists of the [namespace](https://launchpad.support.sap.com/#/notes/84282) and a freely chooseble part - `/NAMESPC/PRODUCTX`.
+The add-on product name should only include uppercase characters.

 The version string consists of three numbers separated by a dot - `1.2.0`.
 The numbers in the version string have a hierarchic relationship:

 - The first number denotes the release.
 Release deliveries contain the complete scope of functionality.
 It is possible to change the software component version bundle in a new release.
 - The second number denotes the Support Package Stack level.
 A Support Package stack consists of Support Package deliveries of the contained software component versions.
 It is not possible to change the software component version bundle in such a delivery.